Chateau de Pellehaut

 It is quite possible that there were vines planted at Pellehaut in Roman times, as the Roman villa of Seviac is only 2 kms away and has mosaics featuring vines.

-Domaine de Pellehaut is situated at the highest point in the district of Montréal du Gers (180 Metres) and today covers 530 hectares of which 180 hectares are vines.
-It is a true farming estate run in a traditional way by Gaston Béraut and his sons, Martin and Mathieu.
+Domaine de Pellehaut is situated at the highest point in the district of Montreal du Gers in Ténarèze and today covers 530 hectares of land, of which 180 hectares grow vines.
+It is a true farming estate, run with traditional practices by Gaston Béraut and his sons, Martin and Mathieu.
 At Pellehaut, two primary grape varieties are used in the production of eau-de-vie: Ugni Blanc, destined for Armagnacs released from 15 years of age, and Folle Blanche, the oldest variety in Armagnac, offering finesse and complexity at a younger drinking age.